 Tax rate: Zero percent

-Home to the Monaco Grand Prix and some of the world’s wealthiest people, Monaco’s reputation as one of the lowest tax countries in Europe and around the world is unparalleled.
+Monaco is home to the Monaco Grand Prix and some of the world’s wealthiest people.
+Because of its wealth, Monaco might be considered one of the highest-taxed countries, but it has a reputation as one of the lowest-taxed countries in Europe and around the world.

 Monaco has no income or corporation taxes besides corporate taxes on businesses that predominantly operate and generate income outside the state.